turboBasic/weird-file-names/CONTRIBUTING.md

 You can help improve the documentation of weird-file-names-💩 by making them more readable and coherent, or by adding missing information and correcting mistakes.

-!!! tip
-      Please notice that the [GitHub web interface] provides a quick way for proposing changes.
-While this mechanism can be tricky for normal code contributions, it works perfectly fine for contributing to the docs, and can be quite handy.
+> 💡&nbsp; Please notice that the [GitHub web interface] provides a quick way for proposing changes.
+While this mechanism can be tricky for normal code contributions, it works perfectly fine for contributing to the docs, and can be quite handy.<br/><br/>
 If you are interested in trying this method out, please navigate to the appropriate folder in the source [repository], find which file you would like to propose changes and click in the little pencil icon at the top, to open [GitHub's code editor].
 Once you finish editing the file, please write a message in the form at the bottom of the page describing which changes have you made and what are the motivations behind them and submit your proposal.

 ## Code Contributions